kjell/mcn-2020-git-haiku/index.md

 Ballet in the air
-he starts to grind the rice,
+and bring to men a chance to rest
-And evening bell
+Over the orchid